The algebraic difference of two random Cantor sets: The Larsson family: Notation and the [15] Main Lemma Notation and the Main Lemma

-The main problem to be solved is that the natural choice of $T=[-1,1]$ as type space does not work because of condition {\bf C} below, and because we need the uniformity alluded to in Equation~(\ref{16}).
+The main problem to be solved is that the natural choice of $T=[-1,1]$ as type space does not work because of condition (C) below and because we need the uniformity alluded to in equation (\ref{16}).

-Since the definition of $T$ is complicated we postpone it to Section \ref{sec:up_kernel_simple}.
-However, here we collect the most important properties of $T$: \begin{description} \item[A] $T$ is the disjoint union of finitely many closed intervals. \item[B] There exists a $K>0$ such that $[-K,K]\subset T$. \item[C] The kernel $m_n(x,y)$ defined in (\ref{eq:rec-mn}) is uniformly positive on $T\times T$ (see Condition (\ref{cond:dens}) below) and it has Perron-Frobenius eigenvalue greater than $1$ (see Condition (\ref{cond:rho})below). \end{description}
+Since the definition of $T$ is complicated, we postpone it to Section \ref{sec:up_kernel_simple}.
+However, here we collect the most important properties of $T$: \begin{longlist} \item[(A)] $T$ is the disjoint union of finitely many closed intervals; \item[(B)] there exists a $K>0$ such that $[-K,K]\subset T$; \item[(C)] the kernel $m_n(x,y)$ defined in (\ref{eq:rec-mn}) is uniformly positive on $T\times T$ [see condition (\ref{cond:dens}) below] and it has Perron--Frobenius eigenvalue greater than $1$ [see condition (\ref{cond:rho}) below]. \end{longlist}